Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 We will now describe our top-order energy estimates.
 We will give a simplified, schematic presentation in order to focus on the main ideas.
-We introduce the top-order energy\footnote{Note that as we have defined it, the energy $\mathbb{E}$ scales linearly with respect to the quantities that it controls.
-This is a different convention than is usually used in the literature, in which energies are typically defined so as to scale quadratically in the quantities that they control.} $\mathbb{E}(t) := t^{A+1} \| k \|_{\dot{H}^N} + t^{A+1} \| \upgamma \|_{\dot{H}^N} + t^{A+q} \sum_{I,i=1,\cdots,\mydim} \| e_I^i \|_{\dot{H}^N} + t^{A+1} \| e_0 \psi \|_{\dot{H}^N} + t^{A+1} \sum_{I=1,\cdots,\mydim} \| e_I \psi \|_{\dot{H}^N}$.
-We will sketch our proof that if $A$ is chosen to be sufficiently large and then $N$ is chosen to be sufficiently large such that the $L^{\infty}$ estimates of Sect.\,\ref{SSS:INTROLOWORDERNORMS} hold, then we have the following bound:\footnote{In practice, we also derive top-order energy estimates for the co-frame components $\lbrace \oe_i^I \rbrace_{I,i=1,\cdots,\mydim}$.} $\mathbb{E}(t) \leq C_N \times data$, i.e., the estimate \eqref{E:HIGHORDERNERGIES} holds.
-To obtain this bound, we combine the energy identities mentioned in the previous paragraphs with elliptic estimates for the lapse, and we use the $L^{\infty}$ estimates from Sect.~\ref{SSS:INTROLOWORDERNORMS} and interpolation to control the nonlinear error terms.
-This allows us to derive the following energy integral inequality for $t \in (0,1]$ (see Proposition~\ref{P:TOPORDERENERGYINEQUALITY} for the precise inequalities), \emph{where $C_*$ is a constant that captures the strength of the \textbf{borderline terms} in the equations and that can be chosen to be independent of $N$ and $A$} (as long as ``$data$'' is small), while $C_N > 0$ is a large, $N$-dependent constant:
+We define the following top-order energy:\footnote{Note that as we have defined it, the energy $\mathbb{E}_N$ scales linearly with respect to the quantities that it controls.
+This is a different convention than is usually used in the literature, in which energies are typically defined so as to scale quadratically in the quantities that they control.
+Similar remarks apply to the energies we use in the proof of Lemma~\ref{L:PROPOFSYM}.}

+We will sketch a proof that if $\blowupexp$ is chosen to be sufficiently large and then $N$ is chosen to be sufficiently large such that the $L^{\infty}$ estimates of Sect.\,\ref{SSS:INTROLOWORDERNORMS} hold, then we have the following bound:\footnote{In practice, we also derive top-order energy estimates for the co-frame components $\lbrace \oe_i^I \rbrace_{I,i=1,\cdots,\mydim}$.} $\mathbb{E}_N(t) \leq C_N \times data$, i.e., the estimate \eqref{E:HIGHORDERNERGIES} holds.
+To obtain this bound, we combine the energy identities mentioned in the previous paragraphs with elliptic estimates for the lapse, and we use the $L^{\infty}$ estimates from Sect.\,\ref{SSS:INTROLOWORDERNORMS} and interpolation to control the nonlinear error terms.
+This allows us to derive the following energy integral inequality for $t \in (0,1]$ (see Proposition~\ref{P:TOPORDERENERGYINEQUALITY} for the precise inequalities), \emph{where $C_*$ is a constant that captures the strength of the \textbf{borderline terms} in the equations and that can be chosen to be independent of $N$ and $\blowupexp$} (as long as ``$data$'' is small), while $C_N > 0$ is a large, $N$-dependent constant:

-The crucial point is that if we choose $A$ to be larger than $C_*$, then the time integral on RHS~\eqref{E:INTROENERGYINEEQUALITYSCHEMATIC} becomes non-positive, and we can discard it.
-Finally, from \eqref{E:INTROENERGYINEEQUALITYSCHEMATIC} and Gronwall's inequality, we obtain that $\mathbb{E}(t) \leq C_N \times data$ as desired.
+The crucial point is that if we choose $\blowupexp$ to be larger than $C_*$, then the time integral on RHS~\eqref{E:INTROENERGYINEEQUALITYSCHEMATIC} becomes non-positive, and we can discard it.
+Finally, from \eqref{E:INTROENERGYINEEQUALITYSCHEMATIC} and Gr\"{o}nwall's lemma, we obtain that $\mathbb{E}_N(t) \leq C_N \times data$ as desired.
 This concludes our schematic discussion of the a priori estimates.